Powering Down for Breaks

-Create a checklist with your team to ensure the right equipment is shut down when possible.
+Create a checklist with your team to ensure the right equipment is shut down.

-Check thermostat, and if easily adjustable, turn down to 64F (but not off) for winter, or 75F for summer.
+Check thermostat, and if easily adjustable, turn down to 65F (but not off) for winter, or 75F for summer.

 Reducing heating and cooling while buildings are unoccupied keeps energy waste to a minimum.

 Report facilities issues like leaky faucets, broken windows, overly hot/cold rooms.

 Breaks are a good time to have partners in Facilities prioritize work that improves energy and water efficiency.

 Your Actions Matter

 Whether you are working on campus or remotely you can quickly “power down” your workspaces before a break to help us create our carbon neutral campus by 2035.

 Campus energy reduction campaigns drive results in 2021 and 2022 | Campus Sustainability Office April 18, 2022